 The FDA approval of aducanumab, the first disease-modifying therapy for AD in June of 2021, based on biomarker evidence of beta-amyloid removal but with inconsistent clinical benefit from identically designed trials, brought forth several controversies, including how extensively amyloid is involved in the pathogenesis of AD and whether removal could result in meaningful clinical benefit, how to interpret outcomes from trials with protocol changes and that were stopped early for futility, and how great the risk of ARIA and its potentially severe consequences may be with use in the real world with less monitoring than clinical trials.
 Many prior anti-amyloid drugs have not demonstrated clinical benefits, and results reported subsequent to the approval of aducanumab were also negative for crenezumab and gantenerumab.
 Although it is possible to interpret these results as showing that inadequate amyloid was removed by those two therapies to achieve benefit, it is also possible that there is something specific to lecanemab's mechanism of action that resulted in cognitive benefits, alone or in combination with amyloid removal.
 We do not feel that evidence is adequate at this point to assume that clearance of amyloid will necessarily improve cognitive outcomes.
-Patient-level evidence across trials and agents showing that degree of amyloid removal as an important surrogate outcome, although even then, surrogate endpoints may fail to predict the effect of treatment on a clinical outcome, either due to the complexity of disease pathophysiology or unintended effects on other outcomes.56
+Patient-level evidence across trials and agents showing that degree of amyloid removal correlates with clinical benefit would be an important step in establishing amyloid removal as an important surrogate outcome, although even then, surrogate endpoints may fail to predict the effect of treatment on a clinical outcome, either due to the complexity of disease pathophysiology or unintended effects on other outcomes.57